xingzhou/containercafe/CONTRIBUTING.md

       descriptive message.
 It should briefly describe what you changed and why.
 Include reference(s) to issue(s) being addressed.
-Don't use ```Closes #1234``` or ```Fixes #1234``` because they cause the issue to be closed after merging and we want them in 'done' state in ZenHub for further validation.
+Don't use ```Closes #1234``` or ```Fixes #1234``` because they cause the issue to be closed after merging but we want them in 'done' state in ZenHub for further validation.
 See [the list of auto-close keywords of github](https://help.github.com/articles/closing-issues-via-commit-messages/) and avoid them because we use ZenHub.